mjbots/power_dist/docs/reference.md

 ## openocd ##

-As with moteus, a custom openocd may be required.
-See:
+As with moteus, openocd 0.11.0 or newer is required, see:

 https://github.com/mjbots/moteus/blob/main/docs/reference.md#openocd